 Emporia State University is a public, state school in a small town setting in Emporia, Kansas.
-Emporia State University was founded in 1863 and now enrolls around 5,828 students a year, including 3,181 undergrads.
-Emporia State University provides on-campus housing for students.
+Emporia State University was founded in 1863 and now enrolls around 5,615 students per year year, including 2,948 undergrad students.
+Emporia State University provides housing for students.
 Most students live in off campus housing.

 Interested in journalism or communications?
-Emporia State University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Emporia State University students can write for the campus newspaperor be a producer for the student-run television channel.

-Thinking of pledging?
-Emporia State University has fraternities and sororities.
+Interested in joining a fraternity or sorority?
+Emporia State University has both fraternities and sororities.

 Planning to play sports?
 Emporia State University has many options for athletes.
 See them all and learn more about life at Emporia State University on the Student Life page.

 |2022 Emporia State University Facts At-A-Glance|